Vitalik335/parser_dataset/README.md

 OpenAI API – For dataset analysis

 📦 Installation
-It is recommended to use a virtual environment:
+It is highly recommended to set up a virtual environment for this project:

 bash
 Copy